 The speaker “voiced” his opinion on the subject.

 Incorrect use of the word “few”.

 Example 1: There were “few” reasons for their loss of business – Wrong!

 The word “few” written on its own, is very vague.
 It needs to be qualified by adding a preposition or adverb or be replaced by another word.

 Example 2: “There were several valid reasons for their loss of business”; or “there were very few reasons given for their loss of business”

 in so far and insofar

-There is no such word or phrase in English..
+There is no such word or phrase in English as in so far.
 The correct word is “insofar”.

 example 1: Insofar as he was still a minor, he still had no right to steal.
 Here the word alternatively means “even though”